robustify/ece5532_project_ideas/self_balancing_control/README.md

 ## Linear State Feedback Stabilizer Design

-Assuming that all three states of the state space model are measureable, a state feedback gain matrix $K$ can be defined such that the input command $F_x=-Kx$.
+Assuming that all three states of the state space model are measurable, a state feedback gain matrix $K$ can be defined such that the input command $F_x=-Kx$.
 With an appropriate $K$ matrix, the system will be driven toward the equilibrium point by actively controlling the force input $F_x$.

 $$\dot{x} = Ax+Bu = Ax+B\left(-Kx\right)$$